 The Earthship Biotecture Academy offers extensive training in Earthship design principles, construction methods and philosophy.
-Academy classes, labs, tours and hands-on construction techniques are led by Michael Reynolds and a staff of top Earthship builders, electricians, plumbers, plant specialists and educators.
+Academy classes, labs, tours and hands-on construction techniques are led by Michael Reynolds and a staff of top Earthship builders, electricians, plumbers and plant specialists.
 We are building an Earthship Army and the Academy offers education for those who are excited to learn and live the Earthship philosophy and help expand it globally.

 Who you are:

 The Academy has trained over 600 students from around the world.
 Students come from diverse backgrounds, many are architects, municipal planners, artists, teachers, industrial designers, professional builders, community and environmental activists.
 Applicants must be self-reliant and prepared to work in an intense group environment and take care of themselves physically, financially and emotionally.

 There is no time limit on completing the path to graduation.
 Some students pursue their degrees in Earthship Biotecture aggressively, others are content with the knowledge they gain during their Academy Session and do not strive to graduate.
 Some students both graduates and non-graduates have been hired here at our headquarters or on individual out-of-town and out-of-country Earthship builds.